-LL.M. year in satisfaction of the Harvard University requirement that a student pay at least one year's full tuition for every degree that the student receives.
+An S.J.D. candidate who has waived the LL.M. degree will be permitted to count the tuition paid for the LL.M. year in satisfaction of the Harvard University requirement that a student pay at least one year's full tuition for every degree that the student receives.
 For the first year of S.J.D. studies, students who have waived the LL.M. degree are charged tuition of \$500.
 Otherwise, tuition for the first year of S.J.D. studies is the same as tuition for the LL.M. degree.

 The election to waive the LL.M. degree has no effect on admissions decisions or the academic requirements for the S.J.D. degree.
 Waiving the LL.M. degree does, however, preclude the applicant from taking courses for credit during the S.J.D. studies.
 (In exceptional cases, the Committee on Graduate Studies may approve a candidate's petition to take a particular course for credit if the candidate's supervisor supports the request on academic grounds.)
-The waiver is also permanent.
-An admitted candidate who waives the LL.M. degree may subsequently elect to receive the LL.M. degree only by withdrawing from the S.J.D. program.
-The LL.M. waiver option is not available to those who have already received their LL.M. degrees from Harvard when applying to the S.J.D. program.